sourcegraph/handbook/content/editing.md

 1. Wait for the necessary teammates to review and approve your pull request.
 1. Merge the pull request.
 1. Wait up to 5 minutes for your change to be live on about.sourcegraph.com.
+1. Use the #handbook-announce label to notify other people of important handbook updates on the #handbook-announce Slack channel.

 ## Reviewing and approving another person's proposal